Your disability may mean you need low-cost assistive technology to help you eat and drink as independently as possible.

 These are:

 The amount of thickener you need will also depend on whether you can take in food orally, which means through your mouth.
-Or if you feed through home enteral nutrition, also called HEN.
+Or if you feed through enteral feeding.

-Home enteral nutrition is a different way of getting your food and drink at home.
-It is used when you can’t eat or drink through your mouth.
+Enteral feeding is a different way of getting your food and drink at home.
+It's used when you can’t eat or drink through your mouth.
 It can be a nutritional supplement drink, thickened fluids or a special formula given by a tube into the stomach or bowel.

-You may also use a combination of oral and home enteral nutrition feeding.
+You may also use a combination of oral and enteral feeding.
 If you have a combination, you’ll generally need smaller amounts of thickener.

 Your speech pathologist will describe this in the assessment report they develop for you.